-Privacy, security, trust and safety are crucial drivers that are gaining relevance in all practical domains, particularly in the US.
+Privacy, security, trust and safety are crucial drivers that are gaining relevance in all practical domains in the EU and US.

-2.3.2.
+2.2.
 5G and its Enabling Technologies

-The fifth generation of mobile technology (5G) will be a revolution in the networking domain.
+The fifth generation of mobile communications (5G) will be a revolution in the networking domain.
 It extends the cellular network from content delivery to a control network that opens up new doors to new applications.
-Next Generation Mobile Networks (NGMN) describes 5G as follows in their 5G White Paper (49):
+Next Generation Mobile Networks (NGMN) describes 5G as follows in their 5G White Paper (6):